appbaseio/Docs/content/docs/reactivesearch/vue-searchbox/quickstart.md

 ---
 title: 'QuickStart'
-meta_title: 'QuickStart to React SearchBox'
+meta_title: 'QuickStart to Vue SearchBox'
 meta_description: 'React SearchBox is a lightweight react search library with some common utilities.'
 keywords:
     - quickstart